DetectiveLiAssociates/portfolio-/README.md

 - make - your minishell.c into executable ./minishell - using your own Makefile

-- It's because, ./Judge of Hell will Test-Drive your minishell **LIVE** during the Testing
+- It's because, ./Judge of Hell will Test-Drive your minishell **LIVE** during the Testing; and you can watch 'your miniFKNshell' in-action - real-time - on your screen.

 - The Final Step is >>> Just CALL 1-800-:   ./judge-of-hell